jonfernq/Learning/OperatingSystems/MemoryManagement/README.md

 Love, R. (2010).
 Linux Kernel Development.
 Addison-Wesley.

+Also:

+Bryant, R. E., & O'Hallaron, D. R. (2015).
+Computer Systems: A Programmer's Perspective.
+Pearson.

+"Computer Systems: A Programmer's Perspective" is a comprehensive textbook that provides a thorough understanding of computer systems from a programmer's perspective.
+It covers the fundamental concepts, principles, and techniques of computer architecture, operating systems, and networking, with a focus on how these components interact to form a complete computer system.
+The book takes a bottom-up approach, starting with the basic building blocks of computer systems and gradually building up to more advanced topics, making it suitable for both undergraduate and graduate-level courses in computer systems, computer organization, and computer architecture.
+It includes numerous practical examples, case studies, and exercises that help readers develop practical skills in system programming and problem-solving.
+Overall, the book offers a deep insight into the inner workings of computer systems and provides a solid foundation for understanding modern computer architecture and system-level programming.

 ---
 > In the area of algorithms Sedgewick at Princeton provides nice lectures at Coursera.
 Is there anything like that for operating systems, in terms of publicly accessible university lectures?